ashestree87/linkme/README.md

 2. Upload leads via CSV or add them manually
 3. Monitor lead statuses and conversion rates
 4. Search for new leads directly from LinkedIn
+5. View real-time screenshots of LinkedIn automation in progress

+## Screenshot Feedback

+LinkMe provides real-time visual feedback of LinkedIn automation through screenshots:

+### How it works

+- Every LinkedIn interaction is automatically documented with screenshots
+- Screenshots are captured at key moments (profile view, connection dialog, confirmation)
+- Each lead with automation history has a "Screenshots" button in the admin dashboard
+- Click the button to see a timeline of the automation process with visual evidence

+### Benefits

+- See exactly what happened during each automated interaction
+- Debug issues by examining the screenshots when processes fail
+- Verify LinkedIn UI changes haven't broken automation
+- Get confidence that the system is working as expected

+### Where to find screenshots

+- In the leads table: Look for the camera icon next to any lead with available screenshots
+- In lead details: Detailed view shows the most recent screenshot inline
+- Debug viewer: Complete timeline with all screenshots and logs

 ## License